dramaqa/dramaqa.github.io/challenge.md

       <br />
       Also, multi-level character-centered story descriptions are provided.
 We are expecting this challenge could be a starting point to evaluate human-level video story understanding.
       <br /><br />
-      The DramaQA train, validation, and test sets are available on the download page.
+      The DramaQA train, validation, and test sets are available on the <a id="link" href="/Download ">download</a> page.
 Answers on the training and validation sets are publicly available but answers for test sets are not provided to challenge participants.
     </p>
   </div> <br />